Investigations and Administrative Services

 Detective Bureau

-Our Detective Bureau is comprised of two detectives and one supervisor.
-Unlike large police departments where detectives specialize in one area, each of our detectives must be well-rounded in all areas of investigation.
+Our Detective Bureau is comprised of two detectives, one OCATT detective, and one supervisor.
+Unlike large police departments, where detectives specialize in a specific area, each of our detectives must be well-rounded in all aspects of investigations.

-The Detective Bureau Investigates approximately 350 criminal cases per year, however, they also participate in crime analysis, warrant service, conduct Background Investigations on prospective employees, and provide outreach to our community members through a variety of programs.
+The Detective Bureau investigates approximately 350 criminal cases per year; however, it also participates in crime analysis, warrant service, conducts background investigations on prospective employees, and provides outreach to community members through various programs.
 Our unique organizational structure also directs training and recruitment issues to the Bureau.

 A newer investigative responsibility, also residing within the Bureau, is Homeland Security.
-Borne out of September 11th (9-11), this detail includes the specialized Terrorism Liaison Officer.
+Born out of September 11th (9-11), this detail includes the specialized Terrorism Liaison Officer.

 Records Bureau